ArWikiCats/cats_maker_new/README-en.md

 Cats Maker New is a sophisticated Wikipedia bot designed to automate the creation of Arabic Wikipedia categories based on their English counterparts.
 The tool:

 1. Takes a list of English Wikipedia category names
-2. Resolves Arabic translations using Wikidata and ArWikiCats
+2. Resolves Arabic translations using [ArWikiCats](https://github.com/MrIbrahem/ArWikiCats)
 3. Creates the Arabic category pages with proper structure
 4. Adds appropriate templates and portal links
 5. Links the new categories to Wikidata